 Let’s see what a DEX aggregator looks like.
 We’ll use 1inchExchange as an example:

-As you can see from their homepage, you have eight different DEXes that you can select when initiating a token swap.
+According to their homepage, you have twelve different DEXes that you can select when initiating a token swap.
 So in the top section, you select the tokens that you wish to swap.
 In this case, you see numerous trading pairs with the selection box defaulting to ETH and DAI.
-You can choose the trading pair, select the amount, and designate which DEXes you’d like the exchange to sweep for prices; you can pick one, a few, or even all of them.
+You can choose the trading pair, select the amount, and designate which DEXes you’d like the exchange to sweep for prices.
+You can pick one DEX, a few, or even all of them.

 DEX aggregators for 2020 and beyond

 In the past few years, we’ve seen many new DEXes begin operations in the crypto space.
 Now, we’re seeing multiple DEX aggregators popping up to make life easier for traders and improve decentralized liquidity.
-Some of the aggregators only perform swaps, while others offer additional exchange services.
+Some of the aggregators only perform token swaps, while others offer a range of exchange services.
 Let’s have a quick look at some of the more prominent DEX aggregators:

 Radar Relay enables mobile trading in ERC20 tokens right from any one of 21 different Ethereum wallets.
 By using their aggregator, you can save time, save on fees, and still have full custody of your crypto.
 The Radar Relay service is built on the Ox Protocol, and gathers data from across exchanges to present the best available price for each order.

 Branded as an “automated liquidity pool”, Uniswap is an exchange protocol that pools liquidity reserves for Ethereum-based tokens, or “amulets” as they like to call them.
 They provide a simple smart contract interface for enabling Ethereum based token swaps.

-At DEXag, most popular DEXes are aggregated so traders have access to competitive prices.
+At DEXag, the most popular DEXes are aggregated so traders have access to competitive prices.
 They provide a near-instant DEX experience and low slippage fees, which occur when the price changes while a transaction is in process.
 DEXag provides many coin pairing options and two trading interfaces, one for ‘simple trading’ and the other for ‘pro trading’.

 “Trading cryptocurrencies doesn’t have to mean losing custody.”Radar Relay